BIPV-vs-BAPV

 What Is a Solar Facade System?

+Facade solar panels are mounted on vertical surfaces, unlike rooftop solar panels.
+This makes them practical in urban areas where rooftop space is scarce and vertical facade space is plentiful.
 Today, there are two predominant systems of a solar facade.
 These include building-applied photovoltaics and building-integrated photovoltaics.
 They are generally referred to as BAPV and BIPV.

 Understanding Building Applied Photovoltaics